Taking Courses Over the Summer

 In order to transfer to another undergraduate school at the University, Dietrich School students must complete an Academic Program Change form (PDF) and turn it in at the Office of Student Records, 140 Thackeray Hall.
 Please check with the undergraduate school to which you hope to transfer to be sure you meet their admissions requirements.
 Questions about transferring to other undergraduate schools can be directed to Alex Magee at 412-624-0932.

-Students who wish to transfer to the Pittsburgh campus to attend the Dietrich School of Arts and Sciences may apply for transfer by completing a Program Change form at the campus where they were most recently enrolled.
+Students who wish to relocate to the Pittsburgh campus to attend the Dietrich School of Arts and Sciences may apply for relocation by completing a Program Change form at the campus where they were most recently enrolled.
 Acceptance to the Dietrich School is guaranteed for students who meet the following requirements:

 45 total credits*